alarxel/alarxel/README.md

 ### Hello 👋

-My name is Alan, I'm from Guatemala and I'm an Engineer Software.
+My name is Alan, I'm from Guatemala and I like to say I´m a kind of Geo Data Engineer.

-* Currently workin for IMSA.
+* Currently working for IMSA.

 ### Skills
+SQL
+Python
+C#

 ### Contact